MicrosoftDocs/azure-devops-docs/docs/boards/get-started/key-concepts.md

 author: KathrynEE
 ms.topic: reference
 monikerRange: '<= azure-devops'
-ms.date: 07/17/2019
+ms.date: 09/09/2021
 ---

 # Key concepts and terms used for Azure Boards

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

 Here are definitions of key concepts and artifacts used in Azure Boards.
-For more information, see also:
+For more information, see:
 - [Kanban key concepts](../boards/kanban-key-concepts.md)
 - [Sprints and scrum key concepts](../sprints/scrum-key-concepts.md)
 - [Work item field index](../work-items/guidance/work-item-field.md)